npmRunTheWorld/mdfaisal-tealcrow/README.md

 ## Description

-This theme contains the beautiful colors of teal and orange as primary colors and plays with other complementary colors to bring out the best dark theme with many color distinctions.
-This allows coders to identify all syntax and keywords clearly with precision.
-This can be used with any language, but languages like JavaScript (js), JSX, TypeScript (ts), TSX, Vue.js (vue), PHP, HTML, CSS, and SCSS are prioritized for design.
+This theme presents a sophisticated palette featuring teal and orange as primary colors, complemented by a range of harmonious shades.
+Crafted to deliver an optimal dark theme experience, it offers discerning coders clear visual cues for syntax and keyword identification.
+While adaptable to any programming language, it excels in enhancing the coding experience for languages and frameworks such as JavaScript, JSX, TypeScript, TSX, Vue, PHP, HTML, CSS, and SCSS.

 <div>
   <div align="center">